BRETT MURRAY

 2002

-Liberated Voices: Contemporary Art from South Africa, The University of Arizona Museum of Art, curated by Frank Herreman.
-Tucson, Arizona, USA
+Liberated Voices: Contemporary Art from South Africa, curated by Frank Herreman, University of Arizona Museum of Art, Tucson, Arizona, USA

 I.D./Ology, Axis Gallery, New York, USA